File Importer Overview

 .

-6. To upload a file /upload/, and drop your files in that folder using the appropriate prefix on the file as mentioned in File Naming Conventions.
-For instance, if your tenant was named mystore and you wanted to upload a customers file to the staging environment, you would connect to the host sftp-tulip-staging.tulipretail.com, navigate to mystore/upload/customers, and drop the csv file starting with TCA into that folder.
+6. To upload a file go to <yourtenant>/upload/, and drop your files in the generic folder (or the entity folder for any entities not in aerial - i.e. customer_associations) using the appropriate prefix on the file as mentioned in File Naming Conventions.
+For instance, if your tenant was named mystore and you wanted to upload a customers file to the staging environment, you would connect to the host sftp-tulip-staging.tulipretail.com, navigate to mystore/upload/generic, and drop the csv file starting with TGEN_customers into that folder.

 .